 How much will my electricity bill go down?

-This depends on the size of your array.
-While your electricity costs can be brought down incredibly low, possibly even to zero, you will still have to pay fees for services such as distribution by your utility provider.
+This depends on the size of your solar array.
+While your electricity costs can be brought down significantly, possibly even to zero, you will still have to pay fees for services such as distribution by your utility provider.

 How long will it take my investment to pay off?